How companies use Canvas Fingerprinting to track you online

 The Panopticlick page on the EFF website runs a fingerprinting test that reveals how unique your browser really is.
 While that is great, any change made to the browser or system, like an upgrade to a new version, a new computer monitor, or a new plugin version will change the unique fingerprint of the browser.
+Means: most fingerprinting methods are not accurate enough unless combined with other identification means.

 But the generation of a fingerprint based on data that is made available publicly by browsers is not the only fingerprinting option.